openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-If the class type *C* inferred from the context, then the type of object literal is *C*:
+If the class type *C* is inferred from the context, then the type of object literal is *C*:

 .. index::